Rethinking the Decolonization of Education:

 Distinguished Professor of Philosophy of Education, Department of Education Policy Studies, Stellenbosch University

 Attempts at decolonization in higher education mostly involve a struggle for inclusion, recognition of diversity, and equal/equitable human relations.
 Yet, such efforts seem to be constrained due to an inadequate understanding of the concept.
-In this presentation, Professor Waghid argues that decolonization of higher education ought to be intertwined with a democratization of education if they were to cultivate more plausible pedagogical encounters among university teachers and students.
-Professor Waghid will show how the decolonization of pedagogy ought to be reconstituted by the notion of democratic engagement; why decolonized pedagogical encounters cannot be remiss of disruptive action; and thirdly, why decolonized actions ought to remain in becoming / potentiality if social justice were to be considered a necessary outcome of such actions.
+In this presentation, Professor Waghid argues that decolonization of higher education ought to be intertwined with a democratization of education in order to cultivate more plausible pedagogical encounters among university teachers and students.
+Professor Waghid will show how the decolonization of pedagogy can be reconstituted by the notion of democratic engagement; why decolonized pedagogical encounters imply disruptive action; and thirdly, why decolonized actions are critical to achieve social justice.

 About the Speaker